 Online Filing and Payments

-What is the D-400V and Why Should You Use It?
+What is the CD-429 and Why Should You Use It?

-If you are filing an Individual Income Tax Return, Form D-400, for tax year 2006 through the current tax year and you owe additional tax, you can pay the balance due on Form D-400V using the Department’s online filing and payment system.
+The CD-429 is used to make a timely quarterly estimated Corporate Income tax payment.
+The Department’s online filing and payment system allows you to electronically file Form CD-429, Corporate Estimated Income Tax.
 Using this system allows us to process your payment more accurately and efficiently.
 We strongly encourage you to use the online filing and payment system.

 What Are the Benefits?